 A vipoma is a non-beta pancreatic islet cell tumor secreting vasoactive intestinal peptide (VIP), resulting in a syndrome of watery diarrhea, hypokalemia, and achlorhydria (WDHA syndrome).
 Diagnosis is by serum VIP levels.
 Tumor is localized with CT and endoscopic ultrasound.
 Treatment is surgical resection.

 Vipomas are a type of pancreatic endocrine tumor that arises from islet cells.
 Of these tumors, more than half are malignant, and some may be quite large (7 cm) at diagnosis.
-In about 6% of patients, vipoma occurs as part of multiple endocrine neoplasia.
+In approximately 6% of patients, vipoma occurs as part of multiple endocrine neoplasia type 1 (1).

 Symptoms and Signs of Vipoma